-(CORE-2350) An over-long column name for a SELECT alias was not being rejected, as it should have been.

-(CORE-1475) A database which had active attachments could not be replaced from a backup file even after the database was shut down.

-(CORE-4575) The server would crash in the garbage collector thread at disconnect of the last attachment.

-(CORE-4568) The server could crash while disconnecting from the database under load.

-(CORE-4510) A database validation bug could cause the server to crash.

-(CORE-4506) The server would crash when executing almost any "show ..." commands after a reconnect.

-(CORE-4500) Firebird would crash after an unsuccessful remapping of the lock table's shared memory.

-(CORE-4498) The server would crash when getting an explained plan for a DBKEY-based retrieval.

-( $\underline{CORE-4422}$ ) The server would crash when using ROW\NUMBER()over( PARTITION BY x) in an ORDER by clause.

-(CORE-4419) The server could crash while sorting records longer than 128KB.

-(CORE-4322) The engine would crash when aggregate or window functions were used in a recursive query.

-(CORE-4321) Regression: isql was not destroying the SQL statement.

-(CORE-4319) The engine would crash when the Trace config contained the line "connection\id=NN" and an attempt was made to connect to a non-existent database or alias.

-(CORE-4304) The engine would crash when an attempt to REcreate a table with a foreign key was made after a syntax error that preceded the RECREATE attempt.

-(CORE-4275) CREATE DATABASE would fault if fbclient.dll was loaded from another directory (Providers = Engine12).

-(CORE-4480) isql would issue the warning "Bad debug info format" when connecting to a database with stored functions after a restore.

-'''

-isql would crash without connecting when executing the command SHOW VERSION.

-(CORE-4440)

-fixed by A. Peshkov

-isql would truncate a BLOB when reading an empty segment.

-(CORE-4380)

-fixed by A. dos Santos Fernandes

-Regression: isql would crash when receiving statistics from the execution of a SQL query.

-(CORE-4320)

-fixed by V. Khorsun

-~ ~ ~

-gbak

-(CORE-4470)

-gbak restore would fail on a database containing dependency between views and packaged

-functions.

-fixed by A. dos Santos Fernandes

-(CORE-4425)

-User collations based on UNICODE were not being upgraded to a newer ICU version

-on restore.

-fixed by A. dos Santos Fernandes

-gbak refused to commit the index for a primary key with characters accented with an umlaut.

-(CORE-4417)

-fixed by A. dos Santos Fernandes

-~ ~ ~

-V.3 gbak was unable to restore backups made on earlier server versions.

-(CORE-4346)

-fixed by D. Yemanov

-~ ~ ~

-nBackup

-nBackup was printing error messages to stdout instead of stderr.

-(CORE-4461)

-fixed by A. Peshkov

-~ ~ ~

-'''
+(CORE-2350) - An over-long column name for a SELECT alias was not being rejected, as it should have been.

+(CORE-1475) - A database which had active attachments could not be replaced from a backup file even after the database was shut down.

+(CORE-4575)-The server would crash in the garbage collector thread at disconnect of the last attachment.

+(CORE-4568) - The server could crash while disconnecting from the database under load.

+(CORE-4510) - A database validation bug could cause the server to crash.

+(CORE-4506) - The server would crash when executing almost any "show ..." commands after a reconnect.

+(CORE-4500) - Firebird would crash after an unsuccessful remapping of the lock table's shared memory.

+(CORE-4498) - The server would crash when getting an explained plan for a DBKEY-based retrieval.

+(CORE-4422) - The server would crash when using ROW\NUMBER() OVER (PARTITION BY x) in an ORDER BY clause.

+(CORE-4419) - The server could crash while sorting records longer than 128KB.

+(CORE-4322) - The engine would crash when aggregate or window functions were used in a recursive query.

+(CORE-4321) - Regression: isql was not destroying the SQL statement.

+(CORE-4319) - The engine would crash when the Trace config contained the line "connection\id=NN" and an attempt was made to connect to a non-existent database or alias.

+(CORE-4304) - The engine would crash when an attempt to recreate a table with a foreign key was made after a syntax error that preceded the RECREATE attempt.

+(CORE-4275) - CREATE DATABASE would fault if fbclient.dll was loaded from another directory (Providers = Engine12).

+(CORE-4480)-isql would issue the warning "Bad debug info format" when connecting to a database with stored functions after a restore.

+(CORE-4440) - isql would crash without connecting when executing the command SHOW VERSION.

+(CORE-4380) - isql would truncate a BLOB when reading an empty segment.

+(CORE-4320) - Regression: isql would crash when receiving statistics from the execution of a SQL query.

+(CORE-4470) - gbak restore would fail on a database containing dependency between views and packaged functions.

+(CORE-4425) - User collations based on UNICODE were not being upgraded to a newer ICU version on restore.

+(CORE-4417) - gbak refused to commit the index for a primary key with characters accented with an umlaut.

+(CORE-4346) - Version 3 gbak was unable to restore backups made on earlier server versions.

+(CORE-4461) - nbackup was printing error messages to stdout instead of stderr.